mpv-player/mpv/DOCS/interface-changes.rst

 ::

+ --- mpv 0.21.0 ---
+    - subtle changes in how "--no-..." options are treated mean that they are not accessible under "options/..." anymore (instead, these are resolved at parsing time).
+This does not affect options which start with "--no-", but do not use the mechanism for negation options.
  --- mpv 0.20.0 ---
     - add --image-display-duration option - this also means that image duration is not influenced by --mf-fps anymore in the general case (this is an